eberban/eberban/books/refgram/src/from_scratch/core_to_complete/time.md

 ----

-> A later chapter will introduce measurement of durations, which will greatly
+> A later chapter will introduce the measurement of durations, which will
-> increase what can be done with tenses.
+> greatly increase what can be done with tenses.